shahramg/FLSbagfile/README.md

 rosinit
 ```

-Generate the fls message type by issuing the following command in the MATLAB command line:
+Generate the fls message types by issuing the following command in the MATLAB command line:
 ```
 rosgenmsg('./ROSpackages/")
 ```

-Verify the FLS message is registered with ROS by issuing the following command and find 'flyinglightspeck/fls' on this list.
+Verify the FLS message types are registered with ROS by issuing the following command and find 'flyinglightspeck/fls' on this list.
 ```
 rosmsg list
 ```